SAKIB0004/CSE366-6-FALL2024-ID_2022-1-60-039/README.md

 Total path cost is optimal in terms of distance traveled, but might involve exploring more nodes compared to A*.
 Observation during the simulation:
 When barriers or obstacles complicate direct paths, UCS often explores more alternatives than A*, which relies on heuristic guidance to reduce unnecessary exploration.

+Challenges Faced and Their Resolutions
+Challenge 1: Synchronizing simulation logic between agents.
+Resolution: Both agents follow similar move and find_path_to methods, but their pathfinding algorithms were separated to prevent interference.
+They share the same environment for consistency.

+Challenge 2: Handling real-time updates for tasks and barriers.
+Resolution: Used a backup of the environment's initial state and restored it for each new simulation using deep copies, ensuring repeatable and consistent simulations.